A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

-\paragraph{Sample informativeness} Besides uncertainty, the diversity of selected samples is equally critical.
-For instance, a set of highly uncertain samples may share similar semantic content, leading the model to overfit a narrow and homogeneous region of the data distribution during early training.
+\paragraph{Sample informativeness} A set of highly uncertain samples may share similar semantic content, leading the model to overfit a narrow and homogeneous region of the data distribution during early training.
 Hence, sample selection should be based on both uncertainty and diversity~\citep{ozdemir2021active, wu2021redal, shen_improving_2019, burmeister2022less}. \citet{ozdemir2021active} leverage the latent space of a VAE to select representative samples, whereas other studies use feature vectors from prediction models~\citep{wu2021redal, burmeister2022less}.
-Owing to their significantly greater representational capacity, modern generative models, as discussed in Section~\ref{subsec:condgen}, merit experimental investigation together with segmentation specific conditioning.
 Furthermore, the sample diversity offered by such models can be effectively combined with adversarial training~\citep{mahapatra2018efficient, sinha2019variational}.

 \paragraph{Uncertainty calibration and aggregation} As discussed in Section~\ref{subsec:pixellevel}, using the predictive entropy of SoftMax-based uncertainty requires proper calibration.
-Unfortunately, this is rarely verified in practice~\cite{kasarla2019region, garcia2020uncertainty,xie2022towards, wu2021redal, burmeister2022less, gaillochet2023active}.
-Furhtermore, most works rely on heuristics to aggregate the pixel-level information such as closeness to edges, boundaries or the use of super-pixels~\cite{gorriz2017cost,kasarla2019region, ma2024breaking, gaillochet2023active, wu2021redal, kasarla2019region, bengar2021reducing}.
-Moreover, the mutual information is often quantified by plain summation (i.e. assuming pixel independence)~\cite{shen2021labeling, ma2024breaking}.
+Unfortunately, this is rarely verified in practice~\citep{kasarla2019region, garcia2020uncertainty,xie2022towards, wu2021redal, burmeister2022less, gaillochet2023active}.
+Furhtermore, most works rely on heuristics to aggregate the pixel-level information such as closeness to edges, boundaries or the use of super-pixels~\citep{gorriz2017cost,kasarla2019region, ma2024breaking, gaillochet2023active, wu2021redal, kasarla2019region, bengar2021reducing}.
+Moreover, the mutual information is often quantified by plain summation (i.e. assuming pixel independence)~\citep{shen2021labeling, ma2024breaking}.
 We hypothesize that these ad-hoc aggregation techniques, as mentioned in Section~\ref{subsec:spatial}, are a key limiting factor to uncertainty-based Active Learning.